visual-framework/vf-wp/docs/blocks.md

 <img src="/.github/docs/plugin-block.png" alt="Plugin block example" width="801">

-Plugin blocks are best suited for retrieving and caching HTML from the Content Hub.
+Plugin blocks are best suited for retrieving and caching HTML from the **Content Hub**.
 They allow for customizable API settings with per-site defaults.
 They can be enabled or disabled individually via their own WordPress plugin.

 Available plugin blocks: